 Even if you are paid for your internship, you likely won’t be profitable at the beginning, especially when more experienced developers spend their time watching you instead of working for clients.
 Try not to disappoint your boss and colleagues, but do your best to be a great co-worker and developer so that you have a job that you like and you are good at someday!

 I hope this article is helpful for anybody in the position I was almost half a year ago.
-There’s nothing to be afraid of, everybody has to start somewhere, and a first job is the start of a great adventure.
+There’s nothing to be afraid of, everybody has to start somewhere, and a first job as a software developer is the start of a great adventure.
 Keep in mind these few personal tips from someone with experience and you will benefit a lot from your internship.
+I also recommend reading the article: Is it hard to become a software engineer?